 Mia Ainsley

-Hi!
-I am Mia, a final year Modern Languages and Cultures (MLAC) student at Durham University.
-I'ma supported progression student from the north east & a very proud member of Josephine Butler College.
-When I am not studying for my degree, you can probably find me taking part in some of Durham's societies.
-I am one of the project coordinators for MLAC Outreach Society, a Student Ambassador and a member of the 93% club.
+I am currently completing my PGCE in Secondary Spanish with the Education department.
+I also studied Modern Languages and Cultures (MLAC) at Durham as an undergraduate and during that time, I completed a year abroad in Spain and Italy.
+I'm a supported progression student from the North East and a very proud member of Josephine Butler College.
+When I am not on placement in the classroom, you can probably find me reading a thriller book or baking.
+As a student, I have taken part in some of Durham's societies.
+I was a project coordinator for MLAC Outreach Society, a Student Ambassador, and a member of the 93% club.